yashhere/tufte.yashagarwal.in/content/posts/2016-10-09-virtualenv.md

     mkvirtualenv myproject
 </pre>

-This will create myproject folder in the python-dev directory.
+It will create myproject folder in the python-dev directory.
 To activate a project
 <pre>
     workon myproject
 </pre>

 Alternatively you can create project using <code>mkproject</code> command.
-It will create virtual environment as well as a project directory in the <code>$PROJECT_HOME</code>, which is cd -ed into when you workon myproject.
+It will create a virtual environment as well as a project directory in the <code>$PROJECT_HOME</code>, which is cd -ed into when you workon myproject.

 Don't forget to deactivate current project when you switch between different projects.